 I talk a lot about relinquishing control to learners, but do I always practice what I preach?

 I’m a second language teacher.
-I often think I have to explain more than I do.
+I think I have to explain more than I do.
 In the context of second language, I tend to like to make sure my students ‘get it’ before letting them do something with it!

 When we talked about ways in which teachers keep control of learning, one of the kids said ‘Teachers over explain.
 They don’t let us get on with figuring it out for ourselves’